-The Intersex Campaign for Equality (ICE) is a human rights NGO founded by and for multi-gendered, multi-orientation, multi-racial intersex people to end intersex oppression and attain equality.
+The Intersex Campaign for Equality is a human rights NGO founded by intersex individuals to obtain equality for intersex people.
 We are also known as OII-USA, the American affiliate of OII, the Organization Intersex International.

-ICE’s mission is to attain human rights for all intersex people regardless of sexual orientation, gender identity, race, ability or class, particularly the rights to bodily autonomy, genital integrity, self-determination, and legal recognition.
+Our mission is to attain human rights for intersex people regardless of sexual orientation, gender identity, race, religion, ability or class, particularly the rights to bodily autonomy, self-determination, and legal recognition.

 We recognize that intersex infants and children are extremely vulnerable to violence and Intersex Genital Mutilation, or IGM (the nonconsensual medically unnecessary practices sometimes referred to as “normalizing surgeries”), and work in coalition with children’s rights advocates such as Attorney’s for the Rights of the Child (ARC) and Genital Autonomy America (GA America) to create a world that recognizes, respects and advocates for the birthright of all infants – male, female and intersex – to keep their bodies’ sex characteristics intact.